 USD Coin (USDC)

-USD Coin (USDC) fits into the same currency-backed category with Tether (USDT), and USDC is contemporarily the second-largest stablecoin in the market, using market capitalization as a metric.
+USD Coin (USDC) fits into the same currency-backed category as Tether (USDT).
+At the same time, USDC is contemporarily the second-largest stablecoin in the market.
+We see that if we use market capitalization as a metric.

 USD Coin’s role is closely aligned with Tether.
 However, it has found its economic moat as the more regulatorily compliant stablecoin.
 USDC’s current market cap is €5,8 billion, around 22% of Tether’s market cap.
 Should the regulatory concerns around Tether escalate, USD Coin might see incremental growth at Tether’s expense.

 Stablecoins backed by commodities, like gold, have seen escalating growth during recent years.
 Physical gold shares many features with bitcoin, both were mainly designed to be scarce, and both are a good hedge against inflation.
 The deflationary characteristic of gold ensures its long-term value potential.